On-Campus Interviews typically consists of employers who come to campus to conduct interviews with selected students.

-On-Campus Recruiting Policies & Procedures
+On-Campus Recruiting Policies and Guidelines

-In order to maximize opportunities for you and preserve the integrity of LionSHARE and the On-Campus Recruiting program (OCR), CCE has developed a set of policies and procedures.
-Failure to adhere to these expectations may result in LionSHARE warning, suspension or loss of recruiting privileges.
+In order to maximize opportunities for you, to preserve the integrity of LionSHARE, and employers who come to campus, CCE has developed a set of guidelines.
+Failure to adhere to these expectations may result in a LionSHARE warning, suspension or loss of recruiting privileges.

-Cancelling or Rescheduling an On-Campus Interview
+Policies for Canceling or Rescheduling an On-Campus Interview

 You should never cancel a first-round OCI for a second-round interview with another employer.
-Employers participating in OCI are required to give you 72 hours notice of a second round interview and provide an alternate date if the first date represents a reasonable scheduling conflict for the student (including commitment to a first round interview with another employer on-campus).
+Employers participating in OCI are required to give you 72 hours notice of a second round interview and provide an alternate date if the first date represents a reasonable scheduling conflict (including a commitment to a first round interview with another employer on-campus).
 If you are unable to attend your interview on the day it is scheduled for any reason, you are required to contact CCE.

-Students have two weeks from the date a written oﬀer letter is received or until the deadlines below, whichever is later.
+Students will have two weeks from the date a written oﬀer letter is received or until the deadlines below, whichever is later.

 Study Abroad Students